Finding more happiness in life might seem like a struggle but practicing these 3 tips might help you experience it faster.

 - stop comparing yourself to others

-- Get out of your comfort zone and stop procrastinating, and realise that
+- get out of your comfort zone; and

-You can judge yourself, you can judge others, you can compare your supposed failures to others, their failures to your successes, the value of your life to someone else on the basis of what they have, who they are, where they come from, what they want to do, who they want to be.
+You can judge yourself, you can judge others, you can compare your supposed failures to the success of others and vice-versa, assess the value of your life to someone else´s on the basis of what they have, who they are, where they come from, what they want to do, who they want to be.

 Comparing yourself to others may feel natural, but it isn’t harmless.
-It has an emotional and mental cost for yourself (and for other people when they are the victims of your comparison of them).
+It has an emotional and mental cost for you and for other people when they are the victims of your comparison of them.

-It can lead to negative thinking that can quickly become deeply debilitating.
+It can lead to negative thinking that can quickly become deeply debilitating and draining.

-Of course, there is a big difference in comparison when you are recognizing the positive qualities or achievements of someone and this inspires and motivates you to make changes in your own life for the right reasons.
+There is a big difference with comparison when you are recognizing the positive qualities or achievements of someone and this inspires and motivates you to make changes in your own life for the right reasons.

-That kind of comparison touches something in your spirit because it reminds you of your own potential and what’s possible in your life.
+That kind of comparison sparks inspiration and touches something in your spirit because it reminds you of your own potential and what’s possible in your life.
 It reminds you who you could be.

 This kind of comparison empowers you.
-It doesn’t drain your energy or leave you feeling a bit small, useless and defeated.
+It doesn’t drain your energy or leave you feeling small, useless and defeated.

 I remember many times in my 20s when I was training in the gym, trying to pack on more muscle and comparing my skinny body to the buffed-up guys training next to me.

-I remember feeling deflated, envious and thinking I’d never put on more muscle.
-I even gave up on my workouts halfway through.
+I remember feeling deflated, even jealous and thinking I’d never put on more muscle.
+I often gave up on my workouts halfway through.

-I remember thinking I had to have a hot body to attract a guy.
+I remember thinking I had to have a hot body to attract a boyfriend.
 If I didn’t, then my value as a person was somehow less.

-When I learnt to stop comparing myself to others generally, I also begun to appreciate my body and the damn miracle of nature every single body is.
+When I learnt to stop comparing myself to others, I started to appreciate my body and the damn miracle of nature every single body is.

-I begun to enjoy working out a lot, so that years later, the aesthetic side of having a hot body is very much a secondary goal and a happy by-product compared to the competition I have with myself to get fitter and fitter and fitter.
+I started to enjoy working out a lot, so that years later, the aesthetic benefit of working out is very much a secondary goal and a happy by-product compared to the competition I have with myself to get fitter and fitter.

 How to stop comparing yourself to others

-The next time unhelpful comparison leads you to feel downbeat, demotivated or unhappy with yourself; or before you might jump into another reinvention of yourself inspired by the latest social media influencer, try some of these actions.
+The next time destructive comparison makes you feel downbeat or demotivated, or before you might jump into another reinvention of yourself inspired by the latest social media trend, try some of these actions.
 They won´t cost anything.

-- Embrace the discomfort: of how you feel to start accepting who you are and where you are in this moment.
+- Embrace the discomfort: of how you feel so you can start accepting who you are and where you are in this moment.
 Then you can make constructive, helpful and practical changes that reflect you, not the desire to be like someone else.
 If you run away from the feeling of discomfort and try to get over it with poor substitutes for healthy self-esteem, it’s hard to start the process of acceptance.
-Acceptance is necessary for real change to begin.
+Acceptance is necessary for real change to take root.

-Try hard to eliminate all labels and judgements: start making a committed effort to watch the labels and judgements you make throughout each day.
-Those about yourself and those about people around you.
+- Try hard to eliminate all labels and judgments: start making a committed effort to watch the labels and judgments you make each day.
+Those about yourself and those about the people around you.
 Don´t accept the lazy labels and assumptions others may have about you too.

-Ask yourself is it true?
-Replace reactive thinking with reflective thinking: words and actions are extremely powerful.
-They can make and break lives.
-Try and carve out a few minutes of your day to reflect on where you’ve compared yourself to people because you fell into reacting, instead of interrogating your thinking and emotions.
-When you objectively ask if what you are feeling is true, I mean really, undeniably true, I doubt you’ll find the objective evidence to back it up!
+- Ask yourself “is it true?”
+Replace reactive thinking with reflective thinking: words and actions are extremely powerful and they can make and break lives.
+Try and carve out a few minutes of your day to reflect on where you’ve compared yourself to people because you fell into reacting, instead of challenging your thinking and emotions.
+When you objectively ask if what you are feeling is true – I mean really, undeniably true – I doubt you’ll find the objective evidence to back it up.

-Want to receive new blogs and tips direct to your inbox?
+Want to receive new blogs and other tips direct to your inbox?

 We all want mental security.
-That’s ok.
-A comfort zone can help at times.
+That’s ok and a comfort zone can help at times.
 There’s a big problem though.

-If you stay in your comfort zone for weeks, months, years you risk being DISCONNECTED to yourself.
+If you stay in your comfort zone for weeks, months or years, you risk being disconnected to yourself.